Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 There are many people in the history of BOSH who have directly made BOSH what it is, actively sponsored its investment, or evangelised it.

 * James Watters, SVP Product at Pivotal, has been the loudest cheerleader of BOSH on the planet
-* Ferran Rodenas, Consultant at Stark & Wayne, has been my BOSH friend since 2012
+* Ferran Rodenas, has been my BOSH friend since 2012 and who created some of the greatest BOSH community contributions, including [docker-boshrelease](https://github.com/cloudfoundry-community/docker-boshrelease)
+* James Bayer, VP Project Management at Pivotal, was the creator of the Clam logo for BOSH.
+I love the clam.
 * Dmitriy Kalinin, Product Manager for BOSH, has been driving his incredible vision for BOSH
 * Original BOSH team at VMware - Mark Lucovsky, Vadim Spivak, Oleg Shaldybin, Martin Englund - who had the original vision and execution to create the ultimate tool for release engineering, deployment, lifecycle management, and monitoring of distributed systems.